marco-soft/Toolbox-fullstack/README.md

 ## Frontend

-- Clone this repo in your machin
+- Clone this repo locally
-- Now change to the backend directory with your terminar or preferred console
+- Now, change to the backend directory with your terminal or preferred console
 ```sh
 cd backend
 npm i